 Gather the team for a game night

 Game nights are a great way to bolster connection in your team and increase everyone’s happiness and self-esteem.
 People naturally love the spirit of competition, the joy of party games, and the bonding that happens when you play with people you like to spend time with.
-There are tons of games that you can choose from that are great for distributed teams restricted to online options.
+There are tons of games that you can choose from that are great for distributed teams like remote talent acquisition team which are restricted to online options.